 The tourist site of Caño Cristales is located in the department of Meta, in the Parque Nacional Natural de la Macarena.
 If you’re travelling to Caño Cristales, only do so with a reputable tour company, and travel by air to and from the town of La Macarena.

-Public buses and coach services
+Buses and coach services

+There have been several recent incidents of armed robberies on buses.
 Avoid displaying valuable items like laptops, cameras and mobile phones.
 Don’t wear jewellery and only carry minimal amounts of cash.
 Avoid travelling on your own or at night, especially at border crossings or areas where there are few other people around.
 When travelling to remote areas it may be safer to travel with others or take part in a tour with a reputable company.

+Driving standards are poor and traffic accidents are common.
+Avoid driving at night, which can be particularly hazardous.
+Don’t hitch-hike.
 The risk of violence and kidnapping is higher in some rural areas, and there is a risk of being caught in roadblocks set up by illegal armed groups.
 Main roads are generally safe during daylight hours.

 Land border crossings